 Open the Windows Registry Editor and navigate to the following key:

-Here in the right side pane, create a new DWORD Value.
+Here in the right-side pane, create a new DWORD Value.
 Name it DisableAutoDaylightTimeSet and give it a value of 1.
-To enable it back, change its value to 0 or simple delete this key.
+To enable it back, change its value to 0 or simply delete this key.

 This post will help you if Windows does not update Daylight Savings Time (DST) change.